Who Was Bartolomeu Dias?

 In August 1487, Dias' trio of ships departed from the port of Lisbon, Portugal.
 Dias followed the route of 15th-century Portuguese explorer Diogo Cão, who had followed the coast of Africa as far as present-day Cape Cross, Namibia.
 Dias' cargo included the standard "padrões," the limestone markers used to stake Portuguese claims on the continent.
 Padrões were planted at the shoreline and served as guideposts to previous Portuguese explorations of the coast.

 Dias' expedition party included six Africans who had been brought to Portugal by earlier explorers.
-Dias dropped off the Africans at different ports along the coastline of Africa with supplies of gold and silver and messages of goodwill from the Portuguese to the indigenous people.
+Dias dropped off the Africans at different ports along the coastline of Africa with supplies of gold and silver and messages of goodwill from the Portuguese to the Indigenous peoples.
 The last two Africans were left at a place the Portuguese sailors called Angra do Salto, probably in modern Angola, and the expedition's supply ship was left there under the guard of nine men.

-Expedition Around South Africa
+Routes, Voyages and Expedition Around South Africa

 In January 1488, as Dias' two ships sailed off the coast of South Africa, storms blew them away from the coast.
 Dias is thought to have ordered a turn to the south of about 28 degrees, probably because he had prior knowledge of southeasterly winds that would take him around the tip of Africa and keep his ships from being dashed on the notoriously rocky shoreline.
 João and his predecessors had obtained navigational intelligence, including a 1460 map from Venice that showed the Indian Ocean on the other side of Africa.

 Dias' decision was risky, but it worked.
 The crew spotted landfall on February 3, 1488, about 300 miles east of present-day Cape of Good Hope.
 They found a bay they called São Bras (present-day Mossel Bay) and the much warmer waters of the Indian Ocean.
-From the shoreline, indigenous Khoikhoi pelted Dias' ships with stones until an arrow fired by either Dias or one of his men felled a tribesman.
+From the shoreline, Indigenous Khoikhoi pelted Dias' ships with stones until an arrow fired by either Dias or one of his men felled a tribesman.
 Dias ventured further along the coastline, but his crew was nervous about the dwindling food supplies and urged him to turn back.
 As mutiny loomed, Dias appointed a council to decide the matter.
 The members came to the agreement that they would permit him to sail another three days, then turn back.
 At Kwaaihoek, in present-day Eastern Cape province, they planted a padrão on March 12, 1488, which marked the easternmost point of Portuguese exploration.

 On the journey back, Dias observed the southernmost point of Africa, later called Cabo das Agulhas, or Cape of Needles.
 Dias named the rocky second cape Cabo das Tormentas (Cape of Storms) for the tempestuous storms and strong Atlantic-Antarctic currents that made ship travel so perilous.